faahims-hims-victims/himsprogram-info/README.md

 The HIMS program has long claimed an 85% long-term abstinence rate and a 9-to-1 return on investment — figures that have been cited in congressional testimony and used to justify the program's expansion into mental health oversight. **These claims have never been independently verified.**

-When Congress mandated an independent review under the FAA Reauthorization Act of 2018, the **National Academies of Sciences, Engineering, and Medicine** found **"no solid evidence to support HIMS's claims of success"** — because the FAA and ALPA declined to provide the requested outcome data.
+When Congress mandated an independent review under the FAA Reauthorization Act of 2018, the **National Academies of Sciences, Engineering, and Medicine** found **"no solid evidence to support HIMS's claims of success"** ([full report](https://nap.nationalacademies.org/catalog/26880)) — because the FAA and ALPA declined to provide the requested outcome data.
 The program's self-reported success rates remain unsubstantiated, yet they continue to be used to shape policy affecting tens of thousands of aviation professionals.

 > *"[HIMS] doesn't look that great, and it certainly doesn't look like something you want everybody to emulate."*
 > — **Dr. Richard Frank**, Director of the Brookings Institution Center on Health Policy and lead of the National Academies study ([New York Times Magazine](https://www.nytimes.com/2025/03/18/magazine/airline-pilots-mental-health-faa.html))